tikivn/tiki-miniapp-docs/docs/design/guideline/icon-app.en-US.md

 ## Specs

-### 1. MiniApp icon is a logo
+### 1. Tini App icon is a logo

 <img class="img-basic" src="https://salt.tikicdn.com/ts/social/4d/5e/33/27febfc0ccdae67ea217341c6ed1fc61.png" alt="logo" width="600px" /> <br />
-The most common visible size of the logo is 40 x 40px, the border radius is 14px and the safe zone of your MiniApp logo must be 24 x 24px.
+The most common visible size of the logo is 40 x 40px, the border radius is 14px and the safe zone of your Tini App logo must be 24 x 24px.

-### 2. MiniApp logo is a picture
+### 2. Tini App logo is a picture

 <img class="img-basic" src="https://salt.tikicdn.com/ts/social/f6/a8/d1/3d7433dea1523710cdd8ba021414df44.png" alt="logo" width="600px" /> <br />
 The safezone of your picture must be 32 x 32px.